-An Interview with Nomadic Matt: In Depth with One of the World's Top Travel Bloggers
+An Interview with Nomadic Matt: In Depth with the World's Top Travel Blogger

 An Interview with Nomadic Matt (Matthew Kepnes)

 travelingmitch: Many would consider you to be the most famous travel blogger in the world.
 Was this something you aimed for, a childhood dream perhaps of travel-related career, or did things sort of unfold naturally before you?

 Nomadic Matt: Being a famous travel blogger is not something I aimed for at all.
 I started my career as a high school history teacher.
 I went to Costa Rica in my mid-20s and that was my first foray into "really" traveling (not with my parents or on a family cruise).

 The next year, I went to Thailand and I met some nomadic backpackers on the beach and I thought, "I want to live like this."
 How would I do that?
 I'd become a guidebook writer!
 And before I could be a guidebook writer, I figured, I'd need a writing portfolio.
 That's when I created nomadicmatt.com.
 I never wanted to be a travel blogger, but once I started showing up at conferences and people called me "Nomadic Matt", I knew I was on to something.
 The rest is history!

 travelingmitch: Your site, in many ways, is really all about helping others get on the road and discovering the world.
 Why is this so important to you?

 Nomadic Matt: I've seen how transformative traveling has been for me.
 If I look back at who I was before I began traveling and compare that to who I am now, I would have to say that travel has made me a better and more well-rounded person.

 I’m way cooler now than I was at 25 when I first left to explore the world.
 Simply put, I’m a lot more awesome now than I used to be.